-Data extracted in July 2019.
+Data extracted in March 2022.

-Planned article update: November 2021.
+Planned article update: March 2023.

-In 2016, the sales made by EU affiliates located outside the EU were greater than those made by EU affiliates located in other EU Member States.
+In 2019, the sales made by EU affiliates located outside the EU were greater than those made by EU affiliates located in other EU Member States.

 Statistics on foreign affiliates